Political positions of Joe Manchin

-The political positions of Joe Manchin encompass the established political and economic positions taken by Joe Manchin, the senior United States senator from West Virginia.
-Manchin's positions are reflected in his voting record, public speeches, and interviews.
+The political positions of Joe Manchin encompass the established political, social, cultural, and economic positions taken by Joe Manchin, a former United States senator from West Virginia.
+Manchin's positions are reflected in his voting records, public speeches, personal statements, and interviews.
 A member of the Democratic Party until 2024 when he registered as an Independent, Manchin is characterized by his self-described moderate to conservative beliefs.

-In the 117th Congress, Manchin wielded power as a swing vote amid a deadlocked Senate.

 Political philosophy

-I'm a West Virginia Democrat.
-I'm not a Washington Democrat.
-We're a little different.
-I don't subscribe to all of this very liberal, extreme liberal—I'm a centrist, moderate conservative Democrat.